 Some people are super uncomfortable asking for help or initiating difficult conversations.
 It’s so much easier to empathize with that discomfort on a remote team, since everyone feels the pain a little bit.
 Thus it’s easier to encourage remote team leaders to build up these cultural norms and teach their employees to become more empathetic communicators.

-When everyone eats together and breathes the same air, it’s also easier for leadership to feel like they’re building a cohesive team.
+When everyone eats together and breathes the same air, it’s also easier for leadership to feel like their team is cohesive.
 They can see everyone enjoying the baseball tickets they paid for, the open bar they bankrolled for a product launch, or the birthday cake they brought to the office.

-But our positive memories of these experiences make it easy to overlook how they, by themselves, can’t create a healthy or safe culture.
+But our positive memories of office experiences make it easy to overlook how they, by themselves, can’t create a healthy or safe culture.
 If a company rewards and promotes assholes into leadership positions, a baseball game isn’t going to make them less abusive.
-Even if managers have good intentions, these things can feel discriminatory if an employee can’t take advantage of them.
+And even if managers have good intentions, these things can feel discriminatory for employees who can’t take advantage of them.
 For example, a happy hour isn’t great for someone who doesn’t drink.

 As a remote leader, you might also be more thoughtful about building systems to make sure everyone feels seen and included.
 At DOBT, we had purely social team check-ins and lunches on top of our regular stand ups, and elaborate retreats that helped us bond.